Find a Qualified Attorney Near You

 Right Time

 Health care providers use a schedule tailored to the patient to administer medications.
 This includes a daily schedule and the total duration of time needed.
 For example, antibiotics are often prescribed for short lengths of time, like 14 days.
-Or the patient may need to take the medication at specific intervals, such as twice a day.
+The patient may also need to take the medication at specific intervals, such as twice a day.

 Right Medication